sayful1/shaplatools/readme.txt

 You can enable custom post types in your theme by option page.
 Go to <b>Settings -> ShaplaTools</b> and then click on "Custom Post Types" tab and check which custom post types you want to enable for your theme.

 == Changelog ==

+= version 1.3.1 =
+* Fixed  	- Adding multiple slides at same page
+* Fixed  	- issue for backward compatibility for alert and button at new version.

+= version 1.3.0 =
+* New 		- Google map shortcode now supports map type to choose between Roadmap, Satellite, Hybrid, and Terrain.
+A new settings for Google Maps API key under Settings > ShaplaTools
+* Updated 	- FontAwesome library v4.7.0
+* Updated 	- Retina.js v2.0.0
+* Updated 	- Alerts Shortcode has been modified by adding many new colors.
+* Updated 	- Columns Shortcode has been changed to bootstrap like 12 columns system. also backed up previous 5 columns system.
+* Updated 	- Buttons Shortcode has been modified by adding many new colors, hover colors, button shape, new button size.
+* Fixed 	- Error of file width and height for retina image
+* Fixed 	- Typeahead autocomplete search javaScript error
+* Fixed 	- Instagram widget to work with new API
+* Fixed 	- Dribbble widget feed URL causing widget to fail

 = version 1.2.2 =
 * Change - replacing TwitterAPIExchange.php with TwitterWP.php for Twitter Widget for better working with WordPress..